“Urban Planning Guide for City Leaders,” Research for UN-Habitat Report, 2014

 Related I2UD Projects

-The International Training Programs (ITP) began in 1982, as 2-4 week long summer seminars held by the Unit for Housing and Urbanization (Harvard University) in Cambridge, MA.
-ITP curriculums were designed to strengthen the decision-making skills of senior professionals in public and private agencies responsible for urban development.
+Beginning in 1982, the Unit for Housing and Urbanization at Harvard University’s Graduate School of Design hosted International Training Programs (ITP), an annual series of 2- to 4-week summer seminars designed to strengthen the decision-making skills of senior professionals in public and private agencies responsible for urban development.

-The I2UD Digital Library holds curriculum materials for ITPs from 19881991199419951997 and 1998:
+The I2UD Digital Library holds curriculum materials for ITPs from 19881991199419951997, and 1998:

-The tradition of ITPs continued after 2000, when CUDS (a re-organization of the Unit) continued training seminars as “International Education Programs” (IEP) from 2000-2004:
+The tradition of ITPs continued after 2000, when the Center for Urban Development Studies (CUDS) (a re-organization of the Unit) continued training seminars as International Education Programs (IEP) from 2000-2004:

 Programs included inter-linked modules, lectures, case studies, interactive computer simulation models, site visits to urban projects, discussion groups and networking with professional counterparts from international metropolitan regions.
 Sessions had a modular format and structured team teaching, taught by a team of senior faculty and guest lecturers.
 Programs ended with a synthesis presented through a project evaluation exercise.
 Participants used case projects to examine strategies from the viewpoint of both public and private partners — to assess the feasibility and potential impacts of policies and projects on the community and the city.
-Presentations by guest speakers representing U.S. and international agencies, NGOs, and community groups were also integrated within the pedagogic framework of each module.
+Presentations by guest speakers, representing U.S. and international agencies, NGOs, and community groups, were also integrated within the pedagogic framework of each module.

 “Decentralization and Urban Infrastructure Management Capacity,” Research Paper for UN-Habitat’s Third Global Report on Human Settlements, 2000

-A CUDS research paper from 2000 provided an overview of decentralization and infrastructure policy in the USA since the 1990.
-The study stressed the expanding scope for private sector involvement and the growing role of non-governmental organizations and civil society in the delivery of infrastructure services for urban slums – properly termed informal settlements.
-The paper served as a background paper for UN-Habitat’s Third Global Report on Human Settlements.
+The Center for Urban Development Studies (CUDS) at Harvard University’s Graduate School of Design produced a research paper in 2000 that provided an overview of decentralization and infrastructure policy throughout the 1990s.
+The study noted the expanding scope for private sector involvement and the growing role of non-governmental organizations and civil society in the delivery of infrastructure services for informal settlements.
+The report served as a background paper for UN-Habitat’s Third Global Report on Human Settlements.

 [Excerpt: Background Paper, August 2000]